kailash-manasarovar/statement/docs/timeline/2025/march.md

 ## Moorfields Eye Hospital

 - Given I've had a diagnosis of pre-glaucoma from [Rutnin Eye Hospital in Bangkok](../2024/november.md#pre-glaucoma-diagnosis), I need the same in the UK so it's on my NHS record.
+- My vision continues to be permanently blurred without reading glasses and I'm worried.
+- I've stopped doing headstand in yoga.
 - I arrange an appointment at Moorfields in Brent Cross.
 - Something weird is going on at the appointment.
 - I'm met by a male clinician who talks to me in an extremely strange way, like he's acting.
 - He speaks in a low voice, hurriedly, and repeats himself over and over.
+- They're only going to do a basic eye exam without the in-depth tests.
+- I brought my mum because the letter said they were going to dilate me.
+- I tell him I have a pre-glaucoma condition, out of the blue, and worryingly high eye-pressure readings over the last three years only.
 - He tells me that it doesn't matter, we're not going to do the in-depth tests, we don't need to dilate my eyes or look closely inside.
+- I'm surprised.
 - I say I was expecting to have the full investigation like in Bangkok, and the letter told me to expect that.
 - He tells me he doesn't understand why the letter says this, it shouldn't have said this, he says something silly about things never getting updated and giggles.
 - I'm surprised by all this, including his behavior.